Environment induced dynamical quantum phase transitions in two-qubit Rabi model

-\textit{Dissipative quantum Rabi model with two interacting qubits.} We consider two interacting qubits connected through a harmonic oscillator to an Ohmic bath \cite{di2023optimal} (see Figure \ref{fig:modspettro}.a).
-DMRG and MPS assume a zero-temperature thermal bath.
+We consider two interacting qubits connected through a harmonic oscillator to an Ohmic bath \cite{di2024optimal,bagninote} (see Figure \ref{fig:modspettro}.a).
 We set $\hbar=k_B=1$.
 The Hamiltonian that describes the system is given by: $H=H_{S} + H_{B} + H_{S-B}$.
 Here, the system (qubits and oscillator) energy $H_{S}$ is defined as:

-where, $\Delta$ is the frequency of the two qubits, $J$ is the strength of the interaction between them, and $\sigma_i^j$ (with $i=x,y,z$ and $j=1,2$) are the Pauli matrices.
+where $\Delta$ is the frequency of the two qubits, $J$ is the strength of the interaction between them, and $\sigma_i^j$ (with $i=x,y,z$ and $j=1,2$) are the Pauli matrices.
 The oscillator frequency is $\omega_0$, and $a$ ($a^{\dagger}$) are the annihilation (creation) operators.
 The parameter $g$ represents the coupling strength between the qubits and the oscillator.
 The bath Hamiltonian and its interaction with the system are given by: